 First exchange when I walked in the front door, I had to say “I kinda had an accident with the car”.
 Anybody hurt?
 No. Crash with another car?
-No. I explained what had happened, we all went outside to look, my folks spoke with me about what had gone wrong, we all agreed it was a matter of pure inexperience, we had a friend who was one of the best car accident lawyers in Los Angeles, walk us through the process, the car got fixed—it wasn’t anywhere near so awful as I’d felt, and we were fortunate enough to be well-insured and situated such that an unexpected car repair didn’t endanger our wellbeing—and life went on.
+No. I explained what had happened, we all went outside to look, my folks spoke with me about what had gone wrong, we all agreed it was a matter of pure inexperience, the car got fixed—it wasn’t anywhere near so awful as I’d felt, and we were fortunate enough to be well-insured and situated such that an unexpected car repair didn’t endanger our wellbeing—and life went on.
 You bet I am, to this day, extra-conservative in parking manœuvres!
 (I’m also not much damn good at ’em unless in a car with unusually good sightlines and a tight turning radius, but I don’t have a RWD Volvo any more, so I recently added a front-and-rear Bosch Park Pilot to my ’07 Accord.
 It helps more than I hoped, and I sweat less.)

 The silver lining—retrospectively, mostly, kindasorta, I think maybe—to the cloud of a substantially friendless childhood was exemption from peer pressure to do stupid things; I didn’t drink, smoke, take drugs or bets or dares or joyrides or things that didn’t belong to me—none of that.
 This parkade krunch could’ve been a whole hell of a lot worse in any of many ways: It could’ve been a traffic crash, I could’ve hit a pedestrian or a bicyclist, I could’ve been in my dad’s ’62 Dodge instead of the ’90 Jetta.